zaldre/blog/content/about.md

 ## Beyond the Terminal

-When I'm not wrestling with YAML files, you can find me being a coffee nerd (Melbourne life), Spending time with my wife Sandhya and my daughter Zoe, Riding my bike around Melbourne's inner west or enjoying a frosty cold beer at the pub
+When I'm not wrestling with YAML files, you can find me being a coffee nerd (Melbourne life), spending time with my wife Sandhya and my daughter Zoe, riding my bike around Melbourne's inner west, or enjoying a frosty cold beer at the pub.

 ## Get in Touch